Although the problems posed by the coronavirus pandemic are the same worldwide, the ability of communities to respond effectively is vastly different.

 Education: The UN warns of a ‘generational catastophe’ because of the disruption to education worldwide.
 But bringing children back to our partners’ schools, homework clubs and children’s centres in a Covid-secure way has not been easy.
 We have funded hand sanitisers, hand-washing stations and face masks, and extra measures to allow social distancing, including extra classrooms, desks or even staff.
 Crucially, many children have become disengaged from learning after a year of missed schooling.
 They are at risk of dropping out of school forever.
 We are helping them to re-engage and get back on track, with extra tuition and learning support programmes.

 We are using our Children At Risk funds to step up in this crisis.
-Costs vary – feeding is always expensive, especially where prices are escalating fast.
-Here are some examples of what your donation will cover.

 We recognise that many people may be experiencing serious financial uncertainty themselves at this time.
 However, if you are able to give, please help us.